TripsBrazilChapada dos Veadeiros

 • Community-based tourism: meals cooked by Kalunga host families and access fees that support the community directly.

-• All-inclusive experience: round-trip transport from Brasília, all camping-gear transport, full board on the trail, both guides, waterfall fees, travel insurance and satellite tracking.
+• All-inclusive experience: round-trip transport from Brasília, all camping gear transport, full board on the trail, both guides, waterfall fees, travel insurance, and satellite tracking.

 Itinerary